LADIES INTER-CLUB KNOCKOUT GOLF COMPETITION FOR THE OVER FIFTIES

 iii. be available to play on any day facilitating matches to be played Home or Away.

 b.
 No one player shall represent more than one Club in the competition.

 c.
-New rule for 2015 In the event of more than one team entering from the same Club, players cannot be interchanged with other teams which are Active within the competition; players from inactive teams are available for selection by active teams.
+In the event of more than one team entering from the same Club, players cannot be interchanged with other teams which are Active within the competition; players from inactive teams are available for selection by active teams.

 i.
 A team is Active until midnight on ‘the last of play’ of the round, from which the team has been knocked-out; only after this point a knocked-out team is regarded as inactive.

 ii.
 Should a player be a nominated reserve for, but not play for a team, she is available for selection for another team from that club.